fluidself/fluidself.org/_books/philosophy/the-bed-of-procrustes.md

 Using, as an excuse, others' failure of common sense is in itself a failure of common sense.

-If you know, in the morning, what your day looks like with any precision, you are a little bit dead--the more precision, the more dead you are.
+If you know, in the morning, what your day looks like with any precision, you are a little bit dead—the more precision, the more dead you are.

 Never say no twice if you mean it.

 Most of what they call humility is successfully disguised arrogance.

-The characteristic feature of the loser is to bemoan, in general terms, mankind's flaws, biases, contradictions, and irrationality--without exploiting them for fun and profit.
+The characteristic feature of the loser is to bemoan, in general terms, mankind's flaws, biases, contradictions, and irrationality—without exploiting them for fun and profit.

 Wisdom in the young is as unattractive as frivolity in the elderly.